LucaGiordano92/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Luca Giordano

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Clinical Project Associate @ ClinOpsHub
+role: PhD student in Biostatistics and Clinical Epidemiology

 # Organizations/Affiliations to show in About widget
 organizations: